aptech/docs/docs/optmt/optmt-ug-optmt-procedure.rst

     // Pack symmetric matrix
     p = pvPackSM(p, cor, "R", msk);

-Optional Input Argument: Instance of a :class:`optmtControl`' Structure
+Optional Input Argument: Instance of a :class:`optmtControl` Structure
 ------------------------------------------------------------------------

 The :class:`optmtControl` structure is an optional input.
 If used, it must be the final argument passed into :func:`optmt`.
-The members of the :class:`optmtControl`structure instance set the options for the optimization.
+The members of the :class:`optmtControl` structure instance set the options for the optimization.
 For example, suppose you want **OPTMT** to stop after 100 iterations:

 ::